tlwl19/EGL314/README.md

 imageLabel = Label(luckframe, bg = 'white', width = 30, height = 15)
 imageLabel.grid(rowspan=2, column=3)
 ```
-We will need to remove the preview image from the inital boot(appear when trigger)
+We will need to remove the preview image from the inital boot (appear when triggered)
 ```
 imageLabel.grid_forget()
 ```
-Last, we will need to bind the change_img function to main:(link in gp chat, i forgor whats this for)
+Lastly, we will need to bind the change_img function to main:(link in gp chat, i forgor whats this for)
 ```
 main.bind("<Return>", change_img)
 ```